• Skip to primary navigation

 Chocolate covered raspberries on a ceramic square plate atop a brown wood table.

+Someone please stop me with the dark chocolate!
+It's been a bit out of control in this household ever since I learned how to make chocolate.
 If you're looking for more chocolate desserts or easy desserts for the holidays, definitely try these chocolate chocolate chip cookies, GF chocolate chip cookies, triple chocolate cookies or this chocolate bark recipe.

 Jump to: